ncbi/TPMCalculator/README.md

 by eliminating multiple steps.
 For example, TPMCalculator processes BAM files of size 7.0 GB in ~20 minutes requiring only 4GB of RAM.

-For more detailed description of the put files see https://github.com/ncbi/TPMCalculator/wiki/TPMCalculator
+For more detailed description and instalation guide lines see https://github.com/ncbi/TPMCalculator/wiki/TPMCalculator

 ## Credits